kwbonds/crudeoil_products/Readme.md

 Crude Oil Modeling
 ================
 Kevin Bonds
-26 November, 2019
+30 November, 2019

-In an attempt to showcase my current understanding of various modeling techniques, the following analysis will be carried out and explained.
-This is a learning process for me and also will be an iterative--meaning it may be incomplete to the viewer at any given moment.
-Nonetheless, it will be public in it's unfinished state in the hopes that others can instruct and/or benefit.
+In order to illustrate data modeling techniques, and also experiment and learn, the following data analysis will be carried out and discussed.
+This blog will be an iterative process--meaning it may be incomplete to the viewer at any given time.
+Nonetheless, it will be public in it's unfinished state for the purpose of feedback and discussion.
+All code for this analysis can be found at: <https://github.com/kwbonds/crudeoil_products>.
+Please Feel free to clone/fork.
+And please comment to me at <kevin.w.bonds@gmail.com> with any helpful suggestions or feedback.
+I greatly incourage it.

 I'll attempt to show some basic data ingestion, data preparation, visualization, and predictive modeling techniques in the process.
 I will use the *R* programming language with R Markdown for this document.

-All code for this analysis can be found at: <https://github.com/kwbonds/crudeoil_products>.
-Feel free to clone/fork and comment to me at <kevin.w.bonds@gmail.com>.

-The first thing to do is to load the libraries needed.
-I like to keep these collected at the top of any analysis rather that scattered throughout for future reference.
+The first thing to do, is to load the needed libraries.
+I like to keep these collected at the top of any analysis, rather that scattered throughout, for future reference.
+A quick thank you to all the package developers for the following packages.

 ``` r
 library(tidyverse)